 422 Unprocessable Entity: The 422 status code might be returned when the request is syntactically correct, but the semantics of the specified url parameters make it impossible to return data.
 E.g when you specify a location outside the supported geographical area for the product.
 (Note: In hindsight this is probably not correct usage of 422 as it is designed for WebDAV, but sometimes it is more important to be consistent than correct.)

 429 Too Many Requests: The 429 status code indicates that the user has sent too many requests in a given amount of time ("rate limiting").
 Our Terms of Service state that over 20 requests/second is defined as heavy traffic, which is not allowed without permission.
+They also state that you must identify yourself with a User-Agent request header; failure to do this will result in heavy throttling or a 403 Forbidden.

 499 Client Closed Request: The HTTP status code "499 Client Closed Request" is actually a client error, indicating that the client terminated the connection before the response was finished (presumably due to a timeout).